 - Non-stick pans are a popular choice, especially if you're cutting down on cooking with fat.
 Newer non-stick coatings are more scratch-resistant than before.

-Bottom line: stainless steel with an inner layer of copper or aluminum is a good all-around choice because it is durable, non-reactive, conducts heat well, and is easy to clean.
-Check out Allrecipes 10 Piece Two-Tone Stainless Steel Cookware Set which is constructed with a bonded 3-ply base for even heat distribution.
+Stainless steel with an inner layer of copper or aluminum is a good all-around choice because it is durable, non-reactive, conducts heat well, and is easy to clean.

 Well-Constructed, Heatproof Handles